 Wichita Falls, Texas

-Though Midwestern State University is a public liberal arts college, it is an independent public school, and therefore not affiliated with the Texas public university system.
-Midwestern is comprised of seven colleges, and offers students 43 different majors and 30 minors.
+Though Midwestern State University is a public liberal arts college, it is an independent public school and, therefore, not affiliated with the Texas public university system.
+Midwestern comprises seven colleges and offers students 43 different majors and 30 minors.
 Interestingly, Midwestern State University was the first public school in The Lone Star State to establish a core curriculum for its undergraduate students.
 Some of Midwestern’s notable alumni include Dr. Phil McGraw and Western novelist Larry McMurtry.

 New College of Florida

 New College of Florida is one of 11 autonomous members of the Florida State University System.
-It’s a public liberal arts honors college and as such promotes four core principles.
+It’s a public liberal arts honors college that promotes four core principles.
 First, New College students should understand that they alone are ultimately responsible for their education.
-Secondly, a great education is the result of “exciting teachers and able students” working together.
+Secondly, a great education results from “exciting teachers and able students” working together.
 Additionally, demonstrated ability and real mastery should determine a student’s progress.
 Lastly, students should have opportunities to explore in-depth their own areas of interest.
-To align with these principles, New College of Florida works a bit differently than the traditional school.
-For example, students may pursue independent study projects, all students must complete a senior thesis before graduation, and instead of traditional grades, professors hand on narrative evaluations.
+To align with these principles, the New College of Florida works a bit differently than the traditional school.
+For example, students may pursue independent study projects, all students must complete a senior thesis before graduation, and instead of traditional grades, professors hand narrative evaluations.

 Ramapo College of New Jersey